 The original Future Initiatives Fund was established to pay for a portion of the anticipated landfill replacement cost and the cost of future waste diversion initiatives.
 With the resolution of the Compensation By-law, the establishment of a new fee schedule and the anticipated updating of waste quantities at Trail Road, the preparation of the 1998 Budget will allow for significant review of the financial projections.
 The Tables in Annex B and C attached show anticipated revenues to the Future Initiatives Fund over the next ten-year period and anticipated cash flow out of the fund based on the 1997 Capital and Operating budgets.
 This is consistent with the original thinking when the Compensation Fee was proposed, in that it was never envisioned nor was it the intent that funds raised through this fee would cover all the future costs.
-The cost of these programs will have to be supported in part by the compensation fee, with the balance of funding from either the tipping fees or from the appropriate taxation method.
+The cost of funding from either the tipping fees or from the appropriate taxation method.
 It should be noted that for planning purposes only, some cash flow out with respect to a new landfill and other waste diversion facilities has been identified.
 Approval of this interim Waste Management Plan does not approve any of the funding for these items.
 This issue will be the subject of further discussion in subsequent reports.